I love giving advice to others on how to clean your home and keep pests out.

 Have you ever opened your kitchen cupboard one morning and had moths fly out at you?
 Even worse, have you ever opened your favourite box of cereal or bag of cookie mix and found tiny little grubs wriggling in it?
 YUCK!
-Fortunately, moths are household pests that are not dangerous to humans (even when producing in large numbers) and, they do not carry any diseases or parasites known to harm people.
+Fortunately, moths are household pests that are not dangerous to humans (even when producing in large numbers).
+They do not carry any diseases or parasites known to harm people.

 How to Recognize a Pantry Moth Infestation

 Moths and larvae of the kitchen cupboards are commonly known as 'pantry moths', 'flour moths', 'meal moths' or 'grain moths'.
 They love to both lay their eggs in and feast on your dried goods.
 Then they weave cocoons in any crevice they can find before emerging to start the cycle again.

 Pantry moths are usually about a centimetre long and are grey in colour.
 You can find them flying around in any room in the house.
 At first, you're likely to only notice one or two, but before long, they seem to be all over the place.